 Tonight, Alabama will vote to fill a vacant seat in the United States Senate in a special election.
 Roy Moore, the Republican candidate, has been marred by allegations of sexual assault and molestation of underage girls.
 He has turned a would-be slam dunk for the Republican Party into a virtual toss-up.

-It seems, however, even with the allegations of sexual misconduct, assault, and molestation, Roy Moore has been able to stay in the race.
+Even with the allegations of sexual misconduct, assault, and molestation, Roy Moore has stayed in the race.
 He has voiced accusations of his own, including calling these women out-right liars and blaming elaborate schemes to conspire against him by different political groups and traditionally liberal voting blocs.

-To combat these “false attacks”, Roy Moore has also brought out the religious fervor that has encased the Republican base.
+To combat these “false attacks”, Roy Moore has brought out the religious fervor of the right.
 Issues like religious liberty have been used as an almost rallying cry to stave off the possible loss to Doug Jones, the Democrat in the race.
 But what is religious liberty to Roy Moore?
 Is that consistent with the religious liberty under the United States Constitution and the 1st amendment, the document that Mr. Moore would have to swear an oath to defend should he win?

 Religious Liberty Is The “Civil Rights Issue Of Our Time.”

 According to Roy Moore, religious liberty is the “civil rights issue of our time,” saying this after the 9th District Court of Appeals said that Bremerton School District was right to suspend their football coach after he took a knee at midfield and prayed.
-He also has called the funding of planned parenthood wrong and the case currently before the Supreme Court where a gay couple was denied service from a Colorado baker for their sexual orientation as a defense of religious liberty.
+He also called the funding of Planned Parenthood wrong and the case currently before the Supreme Court where a gay couple was denied service from a Colorado baker for their sexual orientation as a defense of religious liberty.